 Let’s take a look at the top 9 most haunted places in St Louis, MO:

-The Lehmann House is a bed and breakfast that was built in the 1960s and is considered to be one of the most haunted buildings in St Louis.
-It is apparently haunted by the original owner, a Mr Edward Rose who actually died right there in the dining room.
+The Lehmann House is a bed and breakfast that was built in 1893 and is considered to be one of the most haunted buildings in St Louis.
+It is apparently haunted by the original owner, a Mr Edward Rose who actually died right there in the master bedroom.
 Over the years, many of the guests staying at The Lehmann House have described seeing shadowy figures lurking in the property.
 They also say that they can hear all sorts of strange, unexplained noises and disembodied voices.

 8 – Bissell Mansion Restaurant & Dinner Theatre